jdhao/dotfiles/chrome/README.md

-Some of the Chrome plugins I use.
+Some of the Chrome plugins I currently use.